k2view-academy/K2View-Academy/articles/AI_fusion/01_overview/02_modules_and_apps.md

 - LLM-agnostic architecture supporting multiple providers
 - Connectors for various LLM and vector search services
 - Built-in chat playground for testing apps and agents
-- Comprehensive Trace view showing agent and tool flows, token consumption, and response times at each level
+- Comprehensive Trace view showing agent and tool execution flows, token usage, and response times of each level within a conversation step

 ### 2. Evaluation